 Preet Bharara is the co-founder of CAFE Studios, host of the award-winning podcast Stay Tuned with Preet, and co-host of the CAFE Insider podcast.
 He also writes the weekly Note from Preet column.
 Preet served as the U.S. Attorney for the Southern District of New York from 2009 to 2017, during which time he was featured on the cover of TIME magazine and appeared on its list of “100 Most Influential People in the World.”
 He previously served as Chief Counsel and Staff Director of the Senate Judiciary Committee’s Subcommittee on Administrative Oversight and the Courts.
 Preet is the author of the New York Times best-selling book, Doing Justice: A Prosecutor’s Thoughts on Crime, Punishment, and the Rule of Law.
 He is also currently a distinguished scholar in residence at New York University School of Law and a Senior Legal Analyst at CNN.

 Tamara Sepper is the Executive Producer and Head of Content & Development at CAFE Studios.
-She’s also the host of “Office Hours,” a series of conversation with experts about under-covered issues of law and policy.
+She’s also the host of “Office Hours,” a series of conversations with experts about under-covered issues of law and policy.
 An attorney and an Emmy and Peabody award-winning journalist, she was previously a Producer at the PBS program “Charlie Rose,” where she produced more than 500 interviews, and served as an Assistant District Attorney in the trials bureau of the Brooklyn District Attorney’s Office.

-Anne Milgram is the co-host of the CAFE Insider podcast.
+Anne Milgram is a former co-host of the CAFE Insider podcast.
 From 2007 to 2010, Anne served as New Jersey’s Attorney General, overseeing all state and county prosecutors and more than 30,000 local law enforcement officers state wide.
 In that role, she reformed the Camden Police Department, now widely regarded as a national model for effective policing.
 Earlier in her career, Anne was Special Litigation Counsel focused on human trafficking crimes at the Department of Justice.
 She began her career as an Assistant District Attorney in the Manhattan District Attorney’s Office.
 She is currently Special Counsel at Lowestein Sandler and also a professor and distinguished scholar at New York University School of Law.